Assembling your view…

 145,560 residents · New York

 The #3 spot goes to Syracuse, and the breakdown explains why.
 And in practical terms, renters here pay $1,601/month — saving renters $3,528 per year compared to the national average.
-Meanwhile, Housing is the standout at index 93, keeping costs manageable.
+Meanwhile, Utilities is the standout at index 87, making it one of the cheapest in the country for that category.
 The weak spot?
-Healthcare at 99.
+Healthcare at 98.
 The 42% rent-to-income ratio is a pressure point — for median earners, housing takes more than recommended.

 207,657 residents · New York